hzzhou01/UniBias/README.md

 --
 # Dependencies

 We use python 3.8 and pytorch 2.0.1.
-You can use ```bash pip install -r requirements.txt``` to install the required libraries.
+You can use ```pip install -r requirements.txt``` to install the required libraries.

 --
 ## Data